5 Reasons Car Batteries Die

 "If your car battery keeps dying, it's probably due to one of these five fixable issues. "

 Cold weather is the number one reason why car batteries die.
 Weather doesn’t have to be particularly extreme to cause a car’s battery to weaken.
-Even at a mild 32 degrees, a battery is 35% weaker.
-At 0 degrees, it plummets to 60% weaker.
-When a battery is that weak even your interior lights become a challenge, forget about starting your car.
+Even at a mild 32 degrees, most car batteries can become 35% weaker.
+At 0 degrees, a car battery’s effectiveness plummets to 40%.
+When a battery is that weak even powering your interior lights can become a challenge, let alone starting your car.
 There's a reason most people associate dead car batteries with winter, and that's because it's when most batteries that were in marginal condition give up and die.

 This one can be hard to fix.
 Obviously, you can't change the weather, and not everyone has easy access to a parking garage or carport.
 Really, the only thing you can do is be aware that your battery is more likely to die during winter and make the required preparations.